edmund-huber/organic/README.md

-to run on a reference wsgi-compliant httpd ,
+to run on a reference wsgi-compliant httpd,

     python simple_server.py